hyperdriveguy/deseret-crystal-old/concept/landmark_descriptions.md

 ## Nephi
 Barely meets the qualifications to be considered a city.
 Relatively small, but big enough to make the map.
-This is the player's hometown.
+This is the player's original hometown.

 ## Provo
 Consists mostly of a college student population.
+The player lives here.

 ### Religious Distribution
 The greater Provo area consists almost wholly of Latter-day Saints.